 To improve your dog’s mood and performance, it’s important to make sure to keep your training sessions fun and engaging.
 This will also help prevent burnout.

 Dogs can shut down or get burned out during training for a variety of reasons.
-Dogs who are trained using harsh and aversive techniques that involve punishing a dog while training can quickly become shut down or burned out.
-These dogs fear making the wrong decision and so will learn to not be overly engaged or enthusiastic while learning and working.
+Dogs who are trained using harsh and aversive techniques can quickly shut down or become burned out.
+These dogs fear making the wrong decision.
+As a result, they’ll learn to not be overly engaged or enthusiastic while learning and working.
 This is why positive reinforcement techniques are preferred.

 Burnout can occur to dogs while training when they become bored with training exercises.
 In addition, dogs can get frustrated because they don’t understand what is being asked or they can’t do what is being asked.
-Being too tired or working too hard can also lead to exhaustion in training.
+Being too tired or working too hard can also lead to a dog feeling exhausted.

-If your dog seems more distracted than usual or is struggling to focus on your training session, they may be experiencing training fatigue or burnout.
+If your dog seems more distracted than usual or is struggling to focus, they may be experiencing training fatigue or burnout.

 There’s an old saying that you shouldn’t train when you’re mad.
-If you’re feeling frustrated with your dog’s training progress or if your personal stress is keeping you from being positive while training your dog it’s important to take a break and come back to training at another time.
-If your dog starts to seem burned out, it’s a good time to switch up your training routine to make it more fun and engaging for your dog.
+If your personal stress is keeping you from being positive while training your dog, it’s important to know when to take a break.
+Remember, you can always come back to training at another time.
+If your dog starts to seem burned out, it’s a good time to switch up your training routine and make it more fun and engaging.

 Your dog’s emotional wellness is just as important as any success you could have while training.
 If your dog is burning out, they aren’t being stubborn or trying to be difficult.
-Rather it’s a sign to make your training sessions more fun to help your dog have a different experience and shift their feelings about training.
+Rather, it’s a sign to make your training sessions more fun to help your dog shift their feelings about training.

 Be Thoughtful About Repetition